 Addiction to alcohol is a physical allergy coupled with a mental obsession.

-For many years, I believed that alcoholism was only for people who drank in the morning or hid it around the house.
-Alcoholism can also be described as the inability to stop drinking once starting.
-That is to say, not having an off switch.
+Many people associate alcohol addiction with people who drink in the morning or hide alcohol around the house.
+But alcohol use disorder can also be described as the inability to stop drinking once you start–in other words, not having an off switch.
 Once we take that first sip, it’s game on.
-Do you often intend to have just one or two drinks, but soon find yourself losing count?
-You might want to ask yourself “am I addicted to alcohol?”
+Do you often intend to have just one or two drinks but soon find yourself losing count?
+You might want to ask yourself, “Am I addicted to alcohol?”

 A recovery program can help you with an addiction problem.

 Accredited facilities and therapeutic environments often provide detox supervised by licensed healthcare professionals.
-There’s no need to withdrawal on your own because not only is it uncomfortable, it can be dangerous if not monitored correctly.
+There’s no need to withdraw from alcohol on your own because not only is it uncomfortable, but it can also be dangerous if not monitored correctly.

-There can be a fine line between heavy drinking and alcoholism, and if you think you are walking the tightrope in between, it’s best to just reach out for help.
+There can be a fine line between heavy drinking and alcohol use disorder, and if you think you are walking the tightrope in between, it’s best to just reach out for help.